Pressing Instructions

 Make sure your pressure is as high as it can be.
 Heat your press up to the correct pressing temperature.

-For single and full color transfers, 325 F - 350 F, 10 seconds.
+For single color transfers, 325 F - 350 F, 10 seconds.

 Always start at a lower temperature and work up as needed.
 Every heat press is different, and it may take a couple times to find what works best for your particular press.